|

 reason for Gentry's termination was his now public stand in favor

+of creationism.
 Besides his work on superheavy elements and radiohalos, Gentry's

 research had provided a wealth of important information relative